victron777/ifco_de_challenge/README.md

 * The analysis script will execute automatically.

-* Visualizations will be generated and saved in the output/ directory (if applicable).
+* Visualizations will be generated in Streamlit dashboard.

 To view the output:

-1. Check the output/ directory for generated files (e.g., plots, reports).
+1. Open your browser.

-2. Logs from the analysis script will be displayed in the terminal.
+2. Go to this URL: http://0.0.0.0:8501

 ## Project Structure
 The project is organized as follows: